-Over the last few years, all major search engines have adopted these developments and integrated LLMs into their search infrastructures, e.g., Microsoft's Bing AI \citep{microsoft2025copilotsearch} and Google’s AI Overview \citep{google2025ai-overviews}.
-Both these tools provide a summary response to a user's search query with references or links to relevant websites for informational queries.\footnote{Search queries are typically categorized into three groups -- (1) informational, where the user is seeking information on a topic, (2) navigational, where the user is simply using the search engine to navigate to a website, and (3) transactional, where the user seeks to perform some transaction, e.g., a purchase.
-LLM-based summaries are mainly shown for informational queries.} Further, new LLM-based search engines such as OpenAI's ChatGPT Search \citep{searchgpt} and Perplexity AI \citep{perplexityai2025} have emerged and grown rapidly in the last few years.
-The impact of this transformation goes beyond web search and extends to Q\&A and informational websites (e.g., Reddit) and e-commerce websites (e.g., Amazon, Best Buy).
-For example, Amazon now shows an LLM-based summary of all the reviews for a product on the main product page.
-Customers can further access the source reviews the summary is built on, if needed; see Figure~\ref{fig:amazon_review} for an example.
-In addition to broad overviews of the reviews, consumers can query Amazon's AI-based search tool Rufus for specific information related to the product, and it provides a response based on the information in the reviews/product page \citep{amazon_gen_ai_reviews, amazon_rufus}.
-Examples of all these applications are illustrated in Web Appendix~\S\ref{appsec:ai_generated_overviews}.
+This transformation is now ubiquitous: major search engines have integrated LLMs into their infrastructure (e.g., Microsoft's Bing AI \citep{microsoft2025copilotsearch} and Google's AI Overview \citep{google2025ai-overviews}), while new entrants such as OpenAI's ChatGPT Search \citep{searchgpt} and Perplexity AI \citep{perplexityai2025} have grown rapidly.
+The impact extends beyond web search to Q\&A sites (e.g., Reddit) and e-commerce platforms (e.g., Amazon, Best Buy).
+For example, Amazon now displays an LLM-based summary of a product's reviews on its product page, with the source reviews accessible on demand (Figure~\ref{fig:amazon_review}); consumers can also query Amazon's AI shopping assistant, Alexa for Shopping (formerly Rufus), for specific product information \citep{amazon_gen_ai_reviews, amazon_rufus, cnbc2026alexashopping}.
+Web Appendix~\S\ref{appsec:ai_generated_overviews} illustrates these applications.

-The main advantage of LLM-based search and summarization tools is that they simplify the search process for users, who no longer have to click on multiple links and aggregate information from individual sources.
-This can increase customer satisfaction and lead to higher platform usage \citep{xu2023chatgpt}.
-For example, \cite{zhu2025generative} empirically shows that LLM-based search and summarization can significantly boost consumer purchases on an e-commerce platform through better articulation of consumer needs and product attributes.
-Furthermore, these approaches keep customers on the platform's own website or interface; that is, consumers don't need to leave the search engine and visit other websites to gather information.
-This, in turn, can lead to increased time spent on the platform, resulting in more eyeballs and potentially higher revenues \citep{Goodwin2024}.
-For these reasons, the rise of LLM-based search and summarization has generally been seen as beneficial to both platforms and consumers, at least in the short term.